Marginally-Stable Thermal Equilibria of Rayleigh-B\'enard Convection: Properties of Thermally Equilibrated States

 We evolve $\overline{T}$ as described above until $\max|\partial_{t}\overline{T}| < 10^{-5}$.
 In this marginally-stable thermal equilibrium, $\overline{T}$ does not evolve in time, and the perturbations also do not evolve in time, as they are marginally-stable.
 Thus, these configurations are exact solutions to the quasilinear system (equations~\ref{EQ:T0_IVP}--\ref{EQ:linear3}).
 They differ from the usual ECS in that ECS are fixed points of the full nonlinear problem \eqss{EQ:motion1}{EQ:motion3}.
 Such definitions are not mutually exclusive, but in general we can assume that MSTE and ECS are not steady with respect to their counterparts' equations.
 We compute symmetric MSTE for $\Ra$ in the range $10^5 - 10^9$.

 Figure~\ref{fig:T0_profiles} gives temperature profiles for $\Ra = 10^8$, where the initial profile is outlined in Appendix~\ref{sec:initial_profile}.
 We run a direct numerical simulation (DNS) of \eqss{EQ:motion1}{EQ:motion3} with \texttt{Dedalus} and plot the horizontal- and time- averaged temperature profile.
 The temperature boundary layers in the DNS are wider than in the MSTE, which is in turn wider than the boundary layer of the initial temperature profile.
-Performing an eigenvalue solve by setting $\overline{T}$ equal to the DNS profile yields unstable eigenvalues.
+By computing the maximum growth rates of the linearized system \eqss{EQ:linear1}{EQ:linear3}, we found that both the DNS and the ECS profiles are linearly unstable when used as background states.
 Every marginally-stable initial profile we experiment with ($\tanh$, $\rm{erf}$) has thinner boundary layers than the DNS and MSTE profiles.
+When comparing our quasilinear equilibrium (MSTE) with \citet{Wen}'s nonlinear equilibrium (ECS), we find that the ECS profile is significantly more diffuse than that of the MSTE.
 In conjunction, these two facts suggest that MSTE maximize boundary layer thickness while subject to the marginal stability constraint.

 The most resilient and unexpected feature of MSTE temperature profiles are the pronounced dips adjacent to the boundary layers.
 These dips appear in every solution, regardless of $\Ra$.
 Physically, they correspond to thin layers in which the mean temperature gradient reverses, contradicting an important hypothesis of \cite{Malkus_1954}.
-This counter-diffusion, which opposes overall heat transfer, is overcome by the coinciding advective flux, shown in Figure~\ref{fig:flux}.
-We do not understand the source of these dips, but similar temperature gradient reversals were reported by \cite{chini_cells} along the midlines of 2D convective cellular solutions at $\Ra \sim 10^6$.
-In that case, the reversals were due to nonlinear advection, which is not present in our quasilinear model.
+This counter-diffusion, which opposes overall heat transfer, is overcome by the coinciding advective flux, shown in Figure~\ref{fig:flux}. \Citet{herring63} observes this when studying the same system.
+Similar temperature gradient reversals are reported by \cite{chini_cells} along the midlines of 2D convective cellular solutions at $\Ra \sim 10^6$.
+In that case, the reversals are due to nonlinear advection, which is not present in our quasilinear model.
+Neither the present authors, nor Herring were able to provide a rigorous mathematical explanation for this behavior.